Fidode07/MinecraftToAIConverter/README.md

 <h2><strong>IMPORTANT!</strong></h2>
   The AI was pretty stupid.
 Very stupid to be honest.
 But because I'm so cool, that's over now.
 I made a translator, you can now choose your language in the "Config.json".
 It is located in "PythonAI/Config.json".👌
+  </br></br>
+  Also, it is very important that you customize the Config.json.
+It's really not hard (and not much).
+If you don't, I'll eat your cat 👀.

 <h2>💻 Can my potato (computer) even do that?
 Can my wonder potato run an AI? 💻</h2>
   All right, let me think about it.
 I have a GTX 970 with hardware errors, and the AI is still good even on CPU.
 In itself, everything should run cleanly, even without CUDA.